Top Women's Health Supplements for Every Age

 What are the best supplements for women's hormonal balance?

 Magnesium, ashwagandha, and vitamin B6 are among the most evidence-backed supplements for supporting hormonal balance in women.
-Magnesium supports over 300 enzymatic processes including hormone production.
-Ashwagandha KSM-66 has been shown to reduce cortisol levels in clinical trials.
+Magnesium supports over 300 enzymatic processes including hormone production, and ashwagandha KSM-66 has been shown to reduce cortisol levels in clinical trials.
 Vitamin B6 contributes to the regulation of hormonal activity, which is why many magnesium supplements include it as a complementary nutrient.

 How much vitamin D should women take in the UK?

 Public Health England recommends a minimum of 10 micrograms (400 IU) of vitamin D daily for all adults during autumn and winter.
-Many health practitioners suggest supplementing year-round in the UK due to limited sunlight.
-Women over 50 or those with darker skin may benefit from higher doses of 1,000 to 3,000 IU.
+Many health practitioners suggest supplementing year-round in the UK due to limited sunlight, and women over 50 or those with darker skin may benefit from higher doses of 1,000 to 3,000 IU.
 Vitamin D3 combined with vitamin K2 is the preferred form for bone health support.

 Can supplements help with perimenopause symptoms?

 Certain supplements may help manage perimenopause symptoms.
-Magnesium can support sleep quality and reduce muscle tension.
-Ashwagandha has evidence for reducing anxiety and cortisol levels.
-Collagen peptides may help with skin changes associated with declining oestrogen.
+Magnesium can support sleep quality and reduce muscle tension, ashwagandha has evidence for reducing anxiety and cortisol levels, and collagen peptides may help with skin changes associated with declining oestrogen.
 While supplements are not a replacement for medical advice, they can form part of a broader management strategy alongside diet, exercise, and GP guidance.